 Add to cart popup modal on Product page mandatory email

-When Guest User clicks on the Add to cart button, it will immediately open above popup to ask for the email address.
-It will help you to capture the guest user’s email address immediately instead of on the checkout page.
+When Guest User clicks on the Add to cart button, it will immediately open the above popup to ask for the email address.
+It will help you to capture the guest user’s email address immediately instead of on the Checkout page.
 This will result in getting a chance to be able to recover the user’s cart should they abandon it later.

 Add to cart popup modal

 If you have enabled the ‘Add Product to Cart when Close Icon is clicked’ then on the frontend when customers click on the close icon, the product will immediately be added to their cart.
 You can enable this option by going to WooCommerce > Abandoned Carts > Settings > General and scrolling down till you find ‘Add Product to Cart when Close Icon is clicked’ option.
 Here’s how it will appear-

 On the Frontend, this setting will appear as such-

 ‘Add Product to Cart when Close Icon is clicked’ setting